1. Event Name

 2. Photo Save Folder

 Select a location for your Event photos to be saved.
-The default is c:\SocialBooth
+The default file path is c:\SocialBooth

 3. Camera Selection